If you’ve ever had a hankering to make your own electronics, then buying an Arduino board and getting stuck into a tutorial is a good place to start.

 - What is Arduino?
 A project that provides hardware, software, and community support for people who want to create DIY electronics.

 - Why does Arduino matter?
 Because it makes it simpler for people with a non-technical background to make their own gadgets.

 - Who does Arduino affect?
 Anyone interested in tinkering with electronics and using them to create devices or works of art.

-- Who are Arduino's competitors?
-Arduino has inspired a huge number of spin-off boards, due to its open design, which cater to a wide range of electronics hobbyists.
+- Who are Arduino’s competitors?
+Arduino has inspired a huge number of spin-off boards, due to its open design, which caters to a wide range of electronics hobbyists.

 - When is Arduino happening?
 Right now, it’s an ongoing project with new Arduino boards being released on regular basis.

 - Where is Arduino available?
-The boards, kits and components are widely available online, from non-specialists store such as Amazon and specialist stories such as Adafruit in the US and element14 in the UK, as well as the official Arduino store.
+The boards, kits, and components are widely available online, and are stocked by specialist stores such as Adafruit in the US and element14 in the UK, as well as the official Arduino store.

 What is Arduino?

 The Arduino project provides a simple way for people to get started creating their own homemade gadgets.

 The project offers all the ingredients that budding electronics hobbyists need: the hardware, software, and an active community to help new users via forums and online tutorials.

 Arduino lends its name to a range of programmable microcontroller boards, which serve as the brains of these DIY devices.
 These boards can be wired into makeshift circuits, allowing them to interact with lights, sensors, motors, microphones, buttons, and any other component you want to include in your homespun appliances.
 For instance, you could use an Arduino to build a motion-controlled video camera or to remote control the lights in your sitting room.

 Of course, all this hardware is no good without a way to control it.
 Fortunately, Arduino boards are programmable from a Linux, Mac or Windows machine, using an integrated development environment (IDE), downloadable from here, or from the Arduino web editor.